tryyang2001/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+###Launch and shut down
+1. Initial launch
+   1. Download the jar file and copy into an empty folder
+   2. Go to your command prompt, and go into your directory.
+   3. Run the command `java -jar Fitbot.jar`.
+   Expected: a data folder will be created in the file that contain Fitbot.jar.

+###Manipulating data

+1. Data is saved whenever data is manipulated.
+   1. run the application
+   2. add a food entry into the application.
+   3. Exit the application.
+   4. The file food_list.txt should have one entry.
+   5. Run the application and delete the entry.
+   6. Exit the application again.
+   Expected: food_list.txt should be empty.

+###Saving Data

+1. Saving data in file
+   1. After exiting the application, change the values saved in the file.
+   2. Upon start-up, all valid values will be changed in the application.
+   3. Replace one of the text file generated by the application with lorem ipsum.
+   4. The application will be able to pick it up and ignore invalid data in relevant files.